 Continuing study of the basic concepts of biology with emphasis on the structure and function of animal and plant systems, distribution of organisms and ecology.
 Three hours of lecture integrated with two hours of lab activities each week taught at TCN.
-Student must be accepted into the Edison State Community College CCP program before registering.
 PREREQUISITE: BIO 121S.